Reprinted from September, 1993 AFA Journal

-September 1993 – I have met these people, many of them, during the past 16 years.
+October 2004 – I have met these people, many of them, during the past 16 years.
 I know when it is coming.
-I can hear it in the tone of their voice and their suggestions on how I should act to be a good Christian.
+I can hear it (in the tone of their voice and their suggestions on how I should act to be a good Christian).
 They all make about the same points.
 Here is a general outline of their suggestions.

 2. Jesus didn’t condemn anyone, He loved them.
 They usually point to the woman caught in the act of adultery on this one.
-They even quote me scripture: “Neither do I condemn thee, go and sin no more.”
+They even quote Scripture: “Neither do I condemn thee, go and sin no more.”

 3. Jesus lived His life so that people respected Him and sought to follow Him.
 As Christians, we need to live our lives in a similar manner.
 That means that we don’t disagree with anyone, but rather try to convince them by our actions rather than our words.